aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTM to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a DOTM to CSV conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate this process.
+It is a comprehensive package of various APIs that can handle different file formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting DOTM to CSV involves two steps.
+Firstly, you can use Aspose.Words for Python via .NET API to convert the DOTM file to HTML.
+After that, you can use Aspose.Cells for Python via .NET API to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a reliable and efficient solution for converting DOTM to CSV.
+It is a comprehensive package that can handle a wide range of file formats.
+It is also easy to use and can be integrated into your application with minimal effort.
+Furthermore, it is highly secure and ensures that your data is kept safe and secure.

+Overall, Aspose.Total for Python via .NET API is an ideal solution for converting DOTM to CSV.
+It is a comprehensive package that can handle a wide range of file formats and is easy to use.
+It is also highly secure and ensures that your data is kept safe and secure.

 {{% /blocks/products/pf/feature-page-summary %}}